Project management skills: 25 soft, hard, & technical skills

 [Interfejs użytkownika produktu] Przykładowy projekt próśb i zleceń (tablice)

-These tools, like Asana, make it easy to track, manage, and organize work—without the learning curve associated with traditional tools.
+Today, any team member may be called upon to run a project and serve as the de facto project manager, which is why modern project management tools are designed to be flexible enough for anyone to use on any project.
+These tools, like Asana, make it easy to track, manage, and organize work without the steep learning curve of traditional tools.
 With today's project management tools, you can easily implement project management best practices and bring a new level of clarity and visibility to your project team.

 How to use your project management skills

-Some of these skills might not apply to you—while others might be things you’re already seasoned in.
+Some of these skills might not apply to you, while others might be things you're already seasoned in.
 Like everything in the five phases of project management, approach this list with flexibility and work on the skills that are most relevant to you.

 10 soft skills for project managers